Admitted International Students

 Welcome Week and International Student Orientation

-Required International Student Orientation is scheduled to start in the Office of International Programs on:
+Required International Student Orientation is scheduled to start:

 Please note that international student orientation is required for all new international students - even those who have attended another U.S. institution in the past.
-Plan to be on campus Tuesday, September 10th through Friday, September 13th.
-(Weekend events scheduled for September 14th -15th are optional - but most students choose to participate in these as well).
+Plan to be on campus Tuesday, September 9th through Friday, September 12th.
+(Weekend events scheduled for September 13th -14th are optional - but most students choose to participate in these as well).
+For students starting at North Central in Winter Term, plan to be on campus all day on Friday, January 3rd.